-"The Day of the Lord will come as a thief in the night [unobservedly], in the which the heavens [present powers of the air, of which Satan is the chief or prince] shall pass away with a great [hissing] noise, and the elements shall melt with fervent heat; the earth [social organization] also, and the works that are therein [pride, rank, aristocracy, royalty], shall be burned up.
+"The Day of the Lord will come as a thief in the night [unobservedly], in the which the heavens [present powers of the air, of which Satan is the chief or prince] shall pass away with a great [hissing] noise, and the elements shall parables, symbols and dark sayings of our Lord and the apostles and prophets.
+Following up the same error, these claim that there will be no mountains and seas after this fire, failing to see that all these, as well as the fire, are symbols.

+melt with fervent heat; the earth [social organization] also, and the works that are therein [pride, rank, aristocracy, royalty], shall be burned up.
 The heavens being on fire shall be dissolved and the elements shall melt with fervent heat.
-Nevertheless we, according to his promise, look for new heavens [the new spiritual power-Christ's kingdom] and a new earth" [earthly society organized on a new basis-on the basis of love and justice, rather than of might and oppression].
-2 Peter 3: 6, 7, 10-13
+Nevertheless we, according to his promise, look for new heavens [the new spiritual power-Christ's kingdom] and a new earth" [earthly society organized on a new basis-on the basis of love and justice, rather than of might and oppression].-2 Peter 3:6, 7, 10-13.